It may be Valentine’s Day today, but this ain’t no mushy ode to my beloved.

 No Valentine’s gifts guides here either (I’d have left it a bit late anyway).
 Nor am I featuring a Valentine’s Day outfit in red and pink with a heart or lips print dress.

-No – today I thought I’d share something a bit different for this week’s #ShareAllLinkUp and this day of love.
-I thought I’d talk about some of the unconventional things Keith and I do in our marriage (no, not THOSE things…!!) seeing as neither of us believe in Valentine’s Day.
+No – today I thought I’d share something a bit different for this day of love.
+I thought I’d talk about some of the unconventional things Keith and I do in our marriage (no, not THOSE things…!!) seeing as neither of us believes in Valentine’s Day.

 Does one “believe” in Valentine’s Day?
 Is that how you describe it… maybe I should have put “neither of us CELEBRATES Valentine’s Day”?!